position Assistant Coach

 Alma Mater Indiana

-Ohio native and former Indiana standout Matt Foldesy has been named assistant coach of the Ohio State men’s soccer team, head coach Brian Maisonneuve announced Monday, May 14.
+Ohio native and former Indiana standout Matt Foldesy is in his fifth season as an assistant coach with the Ohio State men’s soccer team.
 Foldesy, from North Olmsted, Ohio, comes back to his home state after spending a year as a graduate assistant at Lewis University.
-Foldesy played two seasons at Indiana University under Maisonneuve, advancing to the NCAA Tournament in 2014 and 2015.
-He is headed into his second season as assistant coach of the Scarlet and Gray in 2019-20.
+Foldesy played two seasons at Indiana University under Brian Maisonneuve, advancing to the NCAA Tournament in 2014 and 2015.

-Foldesy will be the recruiting coordinator for the Scarlet and Gray.
+Foldesy is the recruiting coordinator for the Scarlet and Gray.
 He spent one year as a graduate assistant at Lewis University and helped guide the Flyers to a 12-4-2 record in 2017.
 Four members earned GLVC all-conference and all-Midwest region honors by the United Soccer Coaches Association.

 During his collegiate days, Foldesy played two seasons for the Hoosiers in 2014-15, starting in a combined 43 matches.
 He scored two goals and had four assists as a junior, leading Indiana to the Big Ten Tournament final and the second round of the NCAA Tournament.
 In 2015, Foldesy was named a team captain and Academic All-Big Ten selection.
 He started in all 21 matches and scored two goals with one assist.
 The Hoosiers advanced to the Big Ten Tournament final for the second straight year and made an NCAA Sweet 16 appearance.